Jarvis Disaster Law

 Start with a Disaster Preparedness Assessment — a structured review of your current legal posture relative to disaster risk.
 This covers: existing ordinances and whether they are legally defensible; response plans and their legal compliance; insurance policies and whether they reflect current replacement costs; FEMA eligibility and documentation systems; tenant protection obligations; ADA and Stafford Act compliance; and specific litigation exposure based on your organization type.
 The assessment produces a gap report with prioritized action items — not a list of problems, but a roadmap with concrete solutions.
 The best time to start is before any disaster declaration.
 The second-best time is right now.
 Kendall offers a free 30-minute discovery call to assess your organization's starting point and determine what level of engagement makes sense.

 Three things no other firm offers in combination.
 First, licensed disaster law expertise: most emergency management consultants are not attorneys.
 Many of the highest-value services in disaster preparedness — FEMA appeals strategy, insurance dispute analysis, policy drafting, and expert witness work — require a California-licensed attorney.
 Kendall is one.
 Second, legislative authorship and Sacramento relationships: Kendall has authored three signed California laws and testified before the legislature.
 She has direct relationships with legislators and regulatory agencies — giving clients insight into how California disaster policy is made and changing.
-Third, documented field results: the $20M+ recovered for survivors, the $2M+ insurance precedent, the FEMA clinic models adopted statewide — these are not theoretical frameworks.
+Third, documented field results: the $20M+ recovered for survivors, the Journey’s End insurance precedent, the FEMA clinic models adopted statewide — these are not theoretical frameworks.
 They are documented outcomes from nearly a decade of field practice that inform every engagement Kendall leads today.

 Yes.
 While California is the firm's primary market, Kendall has existing relationships and training experience in Oregon, Hawaii, North Carolina, Puerto Rico, and American Samoa — and has presented at national ABA forums.
 For consulting engagements (non-legal advisory, training, preparedness assessments), Kendall works nationally.
 For legal services requiring California bar licensure, she focuses on California matters but can refer to qualified attorneys in other jurisdictions through established DLAC and ABA networks.
 States facing escalating disaster risk — Pacific Northwest, Gulf Coast, Mountain West — are actively seeking California expertise, and Kendall is positioned to serve those markets in Year 2 of the practice.